 - Case studies

 - SlideShare content

 The list goes on.
 Think of content marketing as the bridge that gaps what your target audience is looking for and what you produce.
-That means you’re creating content that answers your target audience’s questions, meeting their needs, and solving their pain points.
+That means you’re creating content that answers your target audience’s questions, meets their needs, and solves their pain points.

 That leads us to our next point – what about when you have content marketing ideas you’d like to pitch to clients?
 Here’s a five-step process for pitching targeted content marketing ideas: